NetApp/terraform-provider-netapp-ontap/docs/resources/protocols_cifs_local_group_members_resource.md

   CifsLocalGroupMembers resource
 ---

-# Resource Protocols Cifs Local Group Mmembers
+# Resource Protocols Cifs Local Group Members

 Create/Read/Delete one or more members in a local group resource